oasisprotocol/docs/docs/node/genesis-doc.md

 The following parameters are used to define key values for the network's consensus protocol:

 * **`consensus.backend`** Defines the backend consensus protocol.
 The value is set to "tendermint" indicating that the [Tendermint Core](https://github.com/tendermint/tendermint) BFT protocol is used.
 * **`consensus.params.timeout_commit`** Specifies how long to wait (in nanoseconds) after committing a block before starting a new block height (this affects the block interval).
-The value is set to to 5,000,000,000 nanoseconds, or 5 seconds.
+The value is set to 5,000,000,000 nanoseconds, or 5 seconds.
 * **`consensus.params.max_tx_size`** Maximum size (in bytes) for consensus-layer transactions.
 The value is set to 32,768 bytes, or 32 kB.
 * **`consensus.params.max_block_size`** Maximum block size (in bytes).
 The value is set to 22,020,096 bytes, or 22 MB.
 * **`consensus.params.max_block_gas`** Maximum block gas.
 The value is set to 0, which specifies an unlimited amount of gas.